 Regulation of Commercial and Residential Mortgage Lenders by Government Entities.

-On the other hand, for residential mortgages in the United Kingdom, two distinct regulatory authorities are responsible for monitoring and upholding standards within the mortgage industry: The Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA).
-Specifically, FCA regulates all homeowner mortgages, lifetime mortgages, and equity release schemes designed to assist senior citizens with financial difficulties.
+In the United Kingdom, residential mortgages fall under the oversight of two regulatory bodies: the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
+The FCA regulates homeowner mortgages, lifetime mortgages, and equity release schemes designed to support older borrowers facing financial challenges.

-Commercial mortgages: Unlike residential mortgages, most commercial mortgages are not regulated.
-The only major exception to this rule occurs if 40% or more of a property secured against a loan is residential.
+Most commercial mortgages are unregulated.
+An exception applies if 40% or more of the property secured against the loan is used for residential purposes.

 Final Thought